Joshua W. Glotzer, Esq

 Who is Responsible for Your Child’s Injuries?

 Child injury cases can be complex, as it can be especially difficult to determine damages and losses for a young person’s permanent injury.
-Having an extremely knowledgeable Los Angeles personal injury attorney by your side throughout the process can lift a huge burden from your shoulders, giving you the necessary time to help your child deal with his or her injuries.
+Having a knowledgeable injury attorney by your side throughout the process can lift a huge burden from your shoulders, giving you the necessary time to help your child deal with his or her injuries.